Some of our FAQs

 Why do you charge for cancellations?

-Weddings are booked well in advance and due to the intricate and labour-intensive work involved I can usually take only one, possibly two bookings per week.
+Weddings are booked well in advance, and due to the intricate and labour-intensive work involved, I can usually take only one, possibly two bookings per week.
 My busy period is often booked out well in advance.
-If I block out a wedding date then it is likely that I will have to turn other orders away.
-As wedding cakes are usually booked well in advance the chance of filling a last-minute booking is slim.
+If I block out a wedding date, then it is likely that I will have to turn other orders away.
+As wedding cakes are usually booked well in advance, the chance of filling a last-minute booking is slim.
 Cancellation fees are taken for work completed in design and generating invoices etc and loss of profit if a date is not filled because of a cancellation.

-Do you do wedding cake consultations/tasters?
+Do you do wedding cake consultations and tasters?

-How do consultations work?
+How do cake sample boxes work?

 Can I book a wedding cake without a tasting box and consultation?

 Yes of course.
-If you prefer to book your cake directly, without a sample box we can complete the whole order via email or phone calls.
+If you prefer to book your cake directly, without a sample box, we can complete the whole order via email or phone calls.

 Do you charge for cake samples?